OfficeDev/hands-on-labs/Ignite18/excel-visualizations/Lab.md

 ## Next steps
 Congratulations!
 You’ve completed the lab!
 Please explore the other samples in Script Lab.
 Click on the menu button and go to **Samples** for more ways to use the power of Excel in your add-ins.

-If you want to learn more about new comming APIs, please view our [Github](https://github.com/OfficeDev/office-js-docs/tree/ExcelJs_OpenSpec) for details.
+To learn more about events, visit [Work with Events using the Excel JavaScript API](https://docs.microsoft.com/office/dev/add-ins/excel/excel-add-ins-events).

+To learn more about charts, visit [Work with Charts using the Excel JavaScript API](https://docs.microsoft.com/office/dev/add-ins/excel/excel-add-ins-charts).

+Visit our [JavaScript API reference](https://docs.microsoft.com/javascript/office/requirement-sets/excel-api-requirement-sets) for more information about the latest Excel APIs.